-Marble.
-It's the trend that's sweeping through the design world.
-Not just interior design, but graphic design, fashion, print art...marble texture has found its way into almost every major category of aesthetic design.
+Marble is sweeping through the design world (not just interior design, but graphic design, fashion, print art, etc.).
+In fact, marble texture has found its way into almost every major category of aesthetic design.

 As far as interior design goes, we're going to start seeing a lot more of this material at every level of the industry.
-From the small country home kitchen, to the large corporate office buildings of New York, texture of sweeping dark accents in clean white stone will become the neutral backdrop for many years to come.
+From small country home kitchens to large corporate office buildings in New York, this texture of sweeping dark accents in clean white stone will become the neutral backdrop for many years to come.

 Whether you're designing with deep jewel tones or going with a more elegant flare of black and white and deep red, marble lends the perfect contrast.
 We're going to see a lot more of it in kitchens and bathrooms in particular, paired with brass fixtures and matte black appliances or cabinetry.

-2017 marks the great brass revival in interior design.
-It's the new "must-have" metal in every home.
+The year 2017 marked the great brass revival in interior design.
+It became the new "must-have" metal in every home.

 The industrial look of metal is nothing new.
 We've seen a lot of iron and copper piping used where clean stainless steel or even plastic will do.